Introduction to Spring Framework

 - Spring Context Module: The Spring Context module is the interface of the BeanFactory and supports functionalities like internationalization, validation, event propagation, and resource loading

-This is a guide to What is Spring Framework?.
-Here we discuss the introduction and feature of spring framework along with the uses and architecture of the spring framework.
+This is a guide to What is Spring Framework?
+Here we discuss the introduction and features of spring framework along with the uses and architecture of the spring framework.
 You may also look at the following articles to learn more –